Azure/caf-terraform-landingzones/landingzone_vdc_demo/blueprint_networking_shared_services/readme.md

         - NSG diagnostics
     - Attach NSG to subnet
     - Virtual network operations logs and auditing
- - DDoS Protection plan
+ - DDoS Protection standard plan
+ - Azure Bastion

 # Contribute
-This is a demo environement but pull requests are welcome to evolve the framework and integrate new features!
+This is a demo environment but pull requests are welcome to evolve the framework and integrate new features!